 There are three steps of Pi Network development:

 Phase 1.
 Design and Token Distribution

-The Pi server acts as a crane emulating the behaviour of a decentralized system as it will function after its operation.
-During this phase, improvements in user experience and behaviour are possible and relatively easy to make compared to the stable phase of the main network.
+The Pi server acts as a crane emulating the behavior of a decentralized system as it will function after its operation.
+During this phase, improvements in user experience and behavior are possible and relatively easy to make compared to the stable phase of the main network.
 All coin minting for users will be transferred to the live network after its launch.